jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ```

 {{< note >}}
-The username should be the same username used to SSH into the Linode server and add the linode_PUBLIC key to the .ssh/authorized file.
+The username should be the username that was used to SSH into the Linode server and add the linode_PUBLIC key to the .ssh/authorized file.
 This step was performed in the "Add Public Key to Linode User Account" section.
 {{< /note >}}

 <p align="center">